-10.1 The retained trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
+10.1 The third-party trees will be protected using up-to-date methodology and guidance provided by the current British Standards (BS 5837:2012).
 To this end, a site-specific AMS and TPP have been provided.
-These are found in Section 11 and Appendix 9 respectively.
+These are found in Section 12 and Appendix 9 respectively.

-10.2 Provided the recommendations laid out in this report are followed, the proposals will not detrimentally affect the trees or the character / appearance of the local area.
+10.2 Provided the recommendations laid out in this report are followed, the proposals will not detrimentally affect the trees and, with the suggested tree re-planting, will improve and enhance the character and appearance of the local area.